michellejm/guns_in_America/guncontrol.md

 | 22	| attack american government left report military official used member including| attack american| culture     | government      |
 | 23	| shot man killed read year police old morning two 2016	                        | shot man	    | incident	   | mass shooting   |

+### Analysis

-I then tallied what percentage of each topic dominated each type of outlet.
-The results are shown in the treemaps below.
-Overall, there was actually very little difference in Conservative versus Liberal media outlets.
+I then tallied what percentage of each general topic dominated each type of outlet, and what specific topics were the most explored by each media source.
+I further looked at what specific topics were the most polarizing from liberal to conservative, and investigated the coverage of both specific topics and general topics based on the trust/polarization score of each outlet.
+The results are below.

+## Results

+Overall, there was very little difference in coverage of each general topic by Conservative versus Liberal media outlets.
+The treemaps below illustrate the differences.